garretfick/garretfick.github.io/_posts/2017-05-07-using-terraform-build-heroku-s3-site.md

   default = "us"
 }
 # The application needs to provision a database.
 This the plan level
-# for the basic Heroku Postgress database
+# for the basic Heroku Postgres database
 variable "heroku_db_plan" {
   default = "heroku-postgresql:hobby-basic"
 }